(icosapent ethyl) Capsules

 Especially tell your doctor if you take medicines that affect your blood clotting (anticoagulants or blood thinners).

 - Take VASCEPA exactly as your doctor tells you to take it.

 - Do not change your dose or stop taking VASCEPA without talking to your doctor.

-- If you are prescribed the 0.5 gram capsules, you should not take more than 8 capsules each day.
+- If you are prescribed the 0.5 gram capsules, you should not take more than 8 capsules each day with food.

-- If you are prescribed the 1 gram capsules, you should not take more than 4 capsules per day.
+- If you are prescribed the 1 gram capsules, you should not take more than 4 capsules each day with food.